 You will get a popup that says your Backup File has successfully downloaded.
 Save the Port Channels!

-Importing (Restoring) UCS Manager Configuration
+Importing (Restoring) UCS Manager Configuration of the Cisco UCS Emulator

 Navigate to the admin tab in the left pane.
 You will see Import Configuration under Actions.
 Select Create Import Operation and select your configuration file.
 As with backing your configuration, Admin State Enabled means do it right now.
 Then click OK.
 You will see a message that the configuration has imported successfully and you can pick up where you left off.
 Your Port Channels are back!